renepacchaux/performing-arts-ux/README.md

 ##### User Testing

 Using mixpanel to track first-clicks and beyond, I tested the profile page to give the profile a home.
 The profile page was tested remote computer style, on the video app of choice by the interviewee, usually at dinner time.
-Among the interviewees, Holly Jessye and Karl all participated without having to share thier desktop screen.
+Among the interviewees, Holly Jessye and Karl all participated without having to share their desktop screen.

 ##### Competitive
-I did analysis of the competition to achieve a layout that works.
+Northlight, Ticketmaster, 4-Star and NBC where all analized as part of the competition to achieve a layout that works on
+1. photo size and placement
+2. what items are included as part of the contact details
+3. placement of copyright notice

+Through dropbox paper tables we where able to make a tally of the important bits common across the established websites.

 ##### Comparative
-I mad a chart of industry terms to increase the efficiency of agents finding talent.
+I made a chart of industry terms to increase the efficiency of booking agents at finding talent.
+Included Backstage, Second City, Actors Access on what where the most used terms by:
+1. Count
+2. Used in navigation
+3. Used as categories in blog sections
+We focused on this to make decisions about our url structure.
+The importance of the url is an SEO mainstay.
+Given it's importance, I set out to use Vue adjacent tools.

+### Project solution
+I coded this on Vue.js.